zomeru/batibot-app/README.md

 ## 🛠 Set Up

-- To enable the functionality of Oauth, you must configure your oAuth provider within the Supabase dashboard.
+- To enable the functionality of oAuth, you must configure your oAuth provider within the Supabase dashboard.

 ```bash
 # install dependencies